Scientific Name

 Description

-Geohintonia mexicana is a small cactus with a spherical, usually solitary, strongly ribbed stem with 18 to 20 ribs and a woolly apex.
-The stem is dark green, covered with a grey pruina, and grows up to 4 inches (10 cm) tall and about the same in diameter.
-Spines are curved, easily detached, and up to 0.6 inches (1.5 cm) long.
-Flowers are rich pink to magenta and appear from spring to fall.
+Geohintonia mexicana is a small cactus with a spherical, usually solitary stem with 18 to 20 well-defined ribs and a woolly apex.
+The gray-green stem can grow up to 4 inches (10 cm) in diameter.
+The areoles extend along the rib edges and bear curved, easily detached spines measuring up to 0.6 inches (1.5 cm) long.

 Hardiness